Code of Conduct

 Photos

 Photos of program and event participants may be taken for marketing and promotions by the UNA and may appear on our website, social media accounts or print materials.
 Please inform a program coordinator if you have any concerns about having photos taken of you or your child.
-We will always inform participants of camera presence before taking close-up photos.
-Group and large crowd photos may be taken without direct communication.

 For users taking personal photos within the community centre, please be mindful of other users’ privacy.